Skip to main content

 open to eligible people ages 18-75

-The primary objective of this study is to evaluate the effectiveness of belimumab and intravenous rituximab co-administration at inducing a complete remission (CR) compared to rituximab alone in participants with PM.
+The primary objective of this study is to evaluate the effectiveness of belimumab and intravenous rituximab co-administration at inducing a complete or partial remission (CR or PR) compared to rituximab alone in participants with primary membranous nephropathy.
 Background: Primary membranous nephropathy (MN) is among the most common causes of nephrotic syndrome in adults.
 MN affects individuals of all ages and races.
 The peak incidence of MN is in the fifth decade of life.
 Primary MN is recognized to be an autoimmune disease, a disease where the body's own immune system causes damage to kidneys.
 This damage can cause the loss of too much protein in the urine.
 Drugs used to treat MN aim to reduce the attack by one's own immune system on the kidneys by blocking inflammation and reducing the immune system's function.
 These drugs can have serious side effects and often do not cure the disease.
 There is a need for new treatments for MN that are better at improving the disease while reducing fewer treatment associated side effects.
 In this study, researchers will evaluate if treatment with a combination of two different drugs, belimumab and rituximab, is effective at blocking the immune attacks on the kidney compared to rituximab alone.
 Rituximab works by decreasing a type of immune cell, called B cells.
 B cells are known to have a role in MN.
 Once these cells are removed, disease may become less active or even inactive.
 However, after stopping treatment, the body will make new B cells which may cause disease to become active again.
 Belimumab works by decreasing the new B cells produced by the body and, may even change the type of new B cells subsequently produced.
 Belimumab is approved by the US Food and Drug Administration (FDA) to treat systemic lupus erythematosus (also referred to as lupus or SLE).
 Rituximab is approved by the FDA to treat some types of cancer, rheumatoid arthritis, and vasculitis.
 Neither rituximab nor belimumab is approved by the FDA to treat MN.
-Treatment with a combination of belimumab and rituximab has not been studied in individuals with MN, but it is currently being tested in other autoimmune diseases, including lupus nephritis and Sjögren's syndrome.
+Treatment with a combination of belimumab and rituximab has not been studied in individuals with MN, but has been tested in other autoimmune diseases, including lupus nephritis and Sjögren's syndrome.

 at UCLA UCSF